 What makes an interesting video?
-We see dozens of videos a day.
+We see dozens of 'em a day.
 Maybe even hundreds depending on your device habits.
 We scroll through our long miles of social media feeds seeing amateur videos of our friends’ kids and dogs.

 I love those dog videos though, so keep em coming.

 We also have huge corporations and small businesses alike compete for 30 seconds of our day to convince us that we need the thing they have.
-Youtube vloggers want us to see why their lives are so interesting, and product reviewers want us to be informed about the newest iphones.
+Youtube vloggers want us to see why their lives are so interesting, and product reviewers want us to be informed about the newest iPhones.

 The point is that we encounter SO MANY videos in a day.

 News videos, science journalism, wedding videos, fail videos, sports highlights, people talking politics to us on their phones while driving.
 Pro tip: don’t do that.
 And our tastes on social media reflect the category of videos we see.
 Like me, if you found my phone on the ground, figured out my password and decided my Instagram feed was the most interesting thing in there, you’d find that I watch a ton of bike videos.
 Fails, coaching, event highlights, event ads, product ads, gopro footage, sponsored athletes and creative rides.
 And all of those are just in the “bike” section.
 If you like makeup, your feed’s probably full of a totally diverse array of makeup videos.
 You like video games?
 What about animals?
 Guns, health, religion, civil rights and, for some of you stranger folks, pimple popping.
 Name a category, think of something you’re interested in, then think about how many times you watch a quick clip of it while dinking around on your phone.
 Odds are you’re dedicating a fat chunk of time watching videos.